fbpx

 • Diabetes

-• Diabetes- Supplementation may reduce risk of type 2 and prediabetes
+• Diabetes- May reduce the risk of Type 2 diabetes.

 • Hearing loss – A small study showed some benefit.

-• Migraines & headaches– Magnesium promotes healthy nerve-cell and blood vessel function.
+• Migraines & headaches– Promotes healthy nerve and blood vessel function.

-• Tension headache – Magnesium has the ability to relax muscles.
+• Tension headache – Has the ability to relax muscles.

-• Constipation – Magnesium can be used short term as a natural laxative.
-Try milk of magnesia.
+• Constipation – Can be used short term as a natural laxative.

-• Heart health– Magnesium is great for overall heart function.
-It improves blood flow (oxygen) to the heart, relieves angina, reduces palpitations, and reduces arrhythmias.
+• Heart health– Supports blood flow to the heart, reduces palpitations and arrhythmias.

-• Hypertension- Magnesium has a mild blood pressure lowering effect.
+• Hypertension- Has a mild blood pressure-lowering effect.

-• Fibromyalgia– Magnesium reduces pain, tenderness and assists in production of cellular energy.
+• Fibromyalgia– Reduces pain, tenderness and assists in production of cellular energy.

 • Magnesium Chelate– high level of absorbability.